Rajeshwari-v/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-notification-modal.md

 ### Colors

-Use the [recommended color scheme](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=280%3A4030) for backgrounds, foregrounds, and conveying states in notification modals.
+Use the [recommended color scheme](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=280%3A4030) for backgrounds, foregrounds, and conveying states in meeting notification modals.

 [See the full color scheme](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=257%3A15339)